kingslayer458/file-sharing-system/README.md

 # file-sharing-system

-api is not working will fix it soon!!
+file.io api is not working  due to cors issue so for now use tmpfile.org api